ushahidi/platform-client/README.md

 To enable the Docker container, edit `gulpfile.js` and set `options.vm = true`.

+**Note:** If you're on Linux and have `vm` enabled, you will have to add the user under which you are running the client to the docker group.
+This will prevent you from running `gulp` with sudo.

+Check if docker group exist by issuing `getent group | grep docker`.
+If the output of the command is empty, issue `sudo groupadd docker`then `sudo gpasswd -a ${USER} docker` to add the current logged in user to the `docker` group.
+Log out and then log back in to effect the changes.

+### Optional: Run nodeserver

+`nodserver` task starts an internal web server to serve the client without having to setup a web server.

+To enable nodeserver, edit `gulpfile.js` and set `options.nodeserver = true`.

 ### Download and Activate Live Reload Plugin

 http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions